jasonkresch/protect/README.md

 4. Take all the files from the common location and deploy them to each server and each client:
     1. Place each server's public key into `config/server/keys/`
     2. Place each server's certificate into `config/server/certs/`
-    3. Place each server's CA certificat into `config/ca/`
+    3. Place each server's CA certificate into `config/ca/`

 ##### Generate a set of keys for each client